shenwanxiang/chemo_info/highcharts_app/readme.md

 ## what is this ?

-This is test code for plotting chemical space and visualize molecule.
-Projection new molecules to reference chemical space.
+This is test code for plotting chemical space and visualize molecule. hover with drug images Projection new molecules to reference chemical space.
 In the repository, structures of drugs were used as reference.